-Bonds maturing on April 1, 2024, and thereafter shall be subject to optional redemption and payment at the option of the District, in whole or from time to time in part, on April 1, 2023, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
-Notice of the exercise of the reserved right of redemption will be given at least thirty (30) days prior to the redemption date by sending such notice by first class mail to the Registered Owner of each Bond to be redeemed in whole or in part at the address shown on the bond register.
+Current Interest Bonds maturing on April 1, 2029, and thereafter shall be subject to redemption and payment at the option of the District, in whole or from time to time in part, on April 1, 2028, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+Notice of the exercise of the reserved right of redemption will be given at least thirty (30) days prior to the redemption date by sending such notice by first class mail to the registered owner of each Bond to be redeemed in whole or in part at the address shown on the bond register.
 If less than all of the Bonds are redeemed at any time, the maturities of the Bonds to be redeemed shall be selected by the District.
 If less than all of the Bonds of a certain maturity are to be redeemed, the particular Bonds or portions thereof to be redeemed will be selected by the Paying Agent/Registrar prior to the redemption date by such random method as the Paying Agent/Registrar deems fair and appropriate in integral multiples of \$5,000 within any one maturity.
-The Registered Owner of any Bond, all or a portion of which has been called for redemption, shall be required to present such Bond to the Paying Agent/Registrar for payment of the redemption price on the portion of the Bonds so called for redemption and issuance of a new Bond in the principal amount equal to the portion of such Bond not redeemed.
+The registered owner of any Bond, all or a portion of which has been called for redemption, shall be required to present such Bond to the Paying Agent/Registrar for payment of the redemption price on the portion of the Bonds so called for redemption and issuance of a new Bond in the principal amount equal to the portion of such Bond not redeemed.
+The PCABs are not subject to optional redemption prior to stated maturity.